-Although not required in some cases, many of our visitors travel via the US to come to Jamaica.
-See where Jamaica is located relative to the US here
+So although not required in some cases, many of our visitors travel via the US to come to Jamaica.
+(See where Jamaica is located)

-As an island, there are two ways to get here; by Air or Sea [no trains]:
+As an island in the Caribbean, there are two ways to get here; by Air or Sea, sorry no trains :-)

 These two airports host jets from all over the world including several airlines from Germany, Italy, The Netherlands, Spain, North America and of course, those right here in the Caribbean.

-Air Jamaica, our national airline is the choice of many of our visitors, but other airlines offer a host of other routine daily flights to and from here.
+Air Jamaica, now Caribbean Airlines, was our national airline and the choice of many of our visitors, but other airlines offer a host of other routine daily flights to and from here.

-Now the World's Travel Awards have reaffirmed that position naming Jamaica as the World's leading Cruise Destination and despite not accounting for the significant visitor arrivals, cruise ship arrivals are every increasing.
+Now the World's Travel Awards have reaffirmed that position naming Jamaica as the World's leading Cruise Destination and despite not accounting for the significant visitor arrivals, cruise ship arrivals are ever increasing.